Wildlife

 some areas of East Texas may not require

 providing supplemental water for wildlife.
+And there may be

 no need for supplemental cover in the brush country of South Texas.